 The Council consists of 18 councillors who cover the 6 wards of Hebden Royd.

 The Chair of the Council is the Town Mayor, elected annually, at the Annual Meeting of the Town Council held in May each year.
-The current Mayor is Cllr Scott Trickett and the Deputy Mayor is Cllr Dave Young.

 The Full Council meets 16 times a year and considers environmental issues, including planning applications, and general issues.
 There is also a meeting for electors known as the Annual Town Meeting.
 There are three committees: the Allotments, Environmental Renaissance and Staffing Committees.
 Other committees and working parties are set as required by the Council.